Jawed Karim

-Jawed Karim (/bn/; born October 28, 1979) is a German-American software engineer and Internet entrepreneur.
+Jawed Karim (born October 28, 1979) is a German and American software engineer and internet entrepreneur of Bangladeshi descent.
 He is one of the co-founders of YouTube and the first person to upload a video to the site.
-The site's inaugural video, "Me at the zoo", uploaded on April 23, 2005, has been viewed over 360 million times as of May 2025.
+The site's inaugural video, "Me at the zoo", uploaded on April 23, 2005, has been viewed over 433 million times as of September 2026.
 During Karim's time working at PayPal, where he met fellow YouTube co-founders Steve Chen and Chad Hurley, he designed many of its core components, including its real-time anti-fraud system.

 Early life and education

 Jawed Karim was born on October 28, 1979, in Merseburg, East Germany, to a Bangladeshi father and a German mother.
 His father Naimul Karim (নাইমুল করিম) is a Bangladeshi who is a researcher at 3M, and his mother, Christine, is a German biochemistry scientist at the University of Minnesota.
 He was the elder of two boys.
 He crossed the inner German border with his family in the early 1980s due to experiencing racism, growing up in Neuss, West Germany.
 (Note: Sources vary regarding the year that the family moved from East Germany to West Germany.
 The New York Times says 1980.
 Star Weekend Magazine says at the end of summer 1981.
 Die Welt says 1982.)
 Facing racism there as well, Karim moved with his family to Saint Paul, Minnesota, United States, in 1992.

 He graduated from Saint Paul Central High School in 1997, and attended the University of Illinois at Urbana-Champaign.
 He left campus prior to graduating to become an early employee at PayPal.
 He continued his coursework, earning his bachelor's degree in computer science.
 He subsequently earned a master's degree in computer science from Stanford University.
 In addition to his native language German, he speaks English and Bengali.